 Once a week, I make a trip to my favorite kava lounge and catch up with locals.
 The workers know me by name and pour up my regular brew of nakamal.
 It just feels good to be a regular.
 The point is that a little repetition can be nice.
 Maybe it’s getting a gang of friends to play trivia once a week at a nearby bar, or visiting the local market for your favorite gourmet snack.
 A social tradition is the perfect way to break up your week and catch up with friends.
 It’s the simplest means to having a little pre-weekend fun.

 The purpose isn’t to find time, but to make time.
 Your physical and mental well-being will improve your career, life and overall happiness.
 For all of these, action is the highest motivator.
 With a little bit of effort, you can make time.
 You’ve got this.

 How do you spend those hours between work and sleep?

-Sarah Arrazola is a public relations professional in Tampa, Fla.
+Sarah Arrazola is a communications professional in Miami, Fla.
 Her passions focus on Latin American issues, fine art and the digital age.
 In her spare time she enjoys aerial silks and traveling.
 As a young professional with experience in the PR industry, she's excited to share her thoughts with you on Your Coffee Break.
 Follow her on Twitter @sarah_arrazolaView all Sarah Arrazola posts.